PhilippHGerber/ui_components/README.md

 ### Core Implementation Strategy

-The library abstracts DaisyUI's class-based system into a robust, type-safe collection of Dart components and styling objects.
+The library abstracts daisyUI's class-based system into a robust, type-safe collection of Dart components and styling objects.

 Styling is managed through a clever system of Dart classes that represent CSS utilities.
 Component-specific styles (e.g., `Button.primary`) and general-purpose utilities (e.g., `Spacing.p(4)`, `TextUtil.center`) are unified under a common `Styling` interface.
 This allows developers to apply both types of styles together in a component's `style` list, offering a high degree of flexibility and code clarity.

-`deepyr`  is a foundational library that provides a 1:1, type-safe mapping of DaisyUI components and their modifiers.
+`deepyr`  is a foundational library that provides a 1:1, type-safe mapping of daisyUI components and their modifiers.

 ### Greatest Advantages of the `deepyr` Package